-The Company and its consolidated entities have nine (9) female employees and/or executives, including:
+The Company and its consolidated entities have eight (2012: nine) female employees and/or executives, including:

-- its Financial Controller; - its Human Resources Manager; - six (6) female employees, located at the Company's head office; and - three (3) female employees, located on site, who represent approximately 30% of the total employees, executives and/or board members of the Company and its consolidated entities.
+- Its Financial Controller; - Four (4) female employees, located at the Company's head office; and - Three (3) female employees, located on site

+These employees represent approximately 28% of the total employees, executives and/or board members of the Company and its consolidated entities.
 There are currently no female members of the Board of the Company.